top of page

 Grey Exim

-The Harmonized Commodity Description and Coding System (HS) is an international goods classification system developed by the World Customs Organization (WCO) and used globally to classify imported and exported goods.
+The Harmonized Commodity Description and Coding System (HS) is an internationally standardized classification system used to identify traded goods.
+Developed by the World Customs Organization (WCO), it is adopted worldwide to classify imported and exported products consistently.

 A digital world map with glowing trade routes and ships.
 Text reads "HS Code Decoded: The Key to Hassle-Free Global Trade!"
 Vibrant and dynamic.